 Authors are responsible for ensuring that their manuscripts conform to the JSS style.
-The Journal of Strategic Security will not publish manuscripts that do not conform to JSS standards–especially footnote citations–will not be published.
+The Journal of Strategic Security will not publish manuscripts that do not conform to JSS standards–especially endnote citations.
 Authors will be required to re-submit if manuscripts do not conform to the proper JSS format.

 - Abstract.
 Manuscripts should include an abstract of no more than 200 words.
 There is a text area for you to directly type or copy-and-paste your abstract directly through the online submission process.

 - Citations.
-The Journal uses The Chicago Manual Style online.
-Common formats are available here: http://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html Proper footnote formatting is imperative.
+The JSS uses endnotes.
+Authors should consult The Chicago Manual Style online.
+Common formats are available here: http://www.chicagomanualofstyle.org/tools_citationguide/citation-guide-1.html.
+Proper endnote formatting is imperative.

 - Length.
 Articles published by the JSS are typically about 3,000 to 5,000 words in length.
-Occasionally, the Journal will consider publication of shorter or longer articles on a case-by-case basis.
+Occasionally, the JSS will consider publication of shorter or longer articles on a case-by-case basis.
 Authors should note the reason for substantially longer or shorter articles at the time of submission and may do so by contacting the editors.

 - Original Work.
 All submissions must be original and not draw substantially from previously published work.

-- Word documents only, please.
-Manuscripts must be prepared and submitted in Microsoft Word format.
+- Microsoft Word: Authors must prepare and submit manuscripts in Microsoft Word format.
 Do not submit manuscripts in PDF format.

-- Footnotes must be in 10 pt.
-Georgia font and single-spaced.
+- Endnotes must be in 10 pt.
+Times New Roman font and single-spaced.

-- Footnotes must include, the URL (i.e., web address) of sources, even if authors did not originally access the source online.
+- Endnotes must include, the DOI or URL (for example, web address) of sources, even if authors did not originally access the source online.

 - Main Headers—14 pt.
-Georgia font, regular font-face (not bold)
+Times New Roman font, regular font-face (not bold)

-- Punctuation: Use the Oxford serialized comma (i.e., he likes art, science, and literature).
+- Punctuation: Use the Oxford serialized comma (for example he likes art, science, and literature).
 Periods and other punctuation must appear inside of quotations (in other words “at the end of a sentence like this.”).
-Endnotes must always appear at the end of the sentence and following all punctuation and quotes (i.e., “footnotes go at the end of a sentence following punctuation and quotation marks like this.”1 Start the next sentence after one space.
+Endnotes must always appear at the end of the sentence following all punctuation and quotes (for example “endnotes go at the end of a sentence following punctuation and quotation marks like this.”1 Start the next sentence after one space.